aplai168/database-structures/README.md

 ## Instantiation Styles
 1.  **Functional instantiation**: a simple "maker" pattern
     - *Do:*
-        - Work within the `src/functional/` folder.
+        - Work within the `src/functional/` folder
-        - Define all functions and properties within the maker function.
+        - Define all functions and properties within the maker function
     - *Don't:*
-        - Use the keyword `new`, the keyword `this`, or any `prototype` chains.
+        - Use the keyword `new`, the keyword `this`, or any `prototype` chains
-        - Capitalize the maker function name.
+        - Capitalize the maker function name
     - *Example*: The provided classes `Stack` and `Queue` already follow this pattern
 2.  **Functional instantiation with shared methods**: same as step 1, but with shared methods
     - *Do:*
-        - Work within the `src/functional-shared/` folder.
+        - Work within the `src/functional-shared/` folder
-        - Create an object that holds the methods that will be shared by all instances of the class.
+        - Create an object that holds the methods that will be shared by all instances of the class
-        - You'll need to use the keyword `this` in your methods.
+        - Use the keyword `this` in your methods
-        - Use [`_.extend`][_.extend] to copy the methods onto the instance.
+        - Use [`_.extend`][_.extend] to copy the methods onto the instance
     - *Don't:*
         - Use the keyword `new` or `prototype` chains
     - *Example*: [functional instantiation example]